-My whole family goes crazy for this roasted eggplant.
-Here are our best tips for roast eggplant so that it is tender on the inside and perfectly caramelized on the outside.
-Jump to the Roasted Eggplant Recipe
+My whole family goes crazy for this roasted eggplant recipe.
+Here are our best tips for roasting eggplant so that it is tender on the inside and perfectly caramelized on the outside.

 Three Tips For the Best Roasted Eggplant